Thomas Rauber photo

 The South Bay Soaring society has the use of a slope site located at Mission Peak in Fremont.
 SBSS has been granted a permission through a Special Use Agreement

 with the East Bay Regional Parks District.
 The slope faces due west and

 offers spectacular views of the bay area.

-the slope face.
-For beginners, there is no better way to learn
+across the slope face.
+For beginners, there is no better way to learn the basics of

 East Bay Regional Parks Rules:

 “The South Bay Soaring Society (SBSS) has an

 agreement with the Park District to use R/C Hill to

 fly remote-controlled aircraft.
 No motorized or gas powered